 Bacteria love sugar just as much as your child does.
 Not only do the bacteria in your child’s mouth feed on sugar, but they produce acid that weakens tooth enamel.
-In fact, plaque on teeth is one of the leading causes of tooth decay.
+In fact, plaque on teeth is one of the leading causes of tooth decay which is one of the biggest diseases among American children.
 The best way to remove dental plaque at home is for your child to brush their teeth twice a day and floss once daily.

 We understand that children can be resistant to forming new habits, which is why you’ll need to remind your child when it’s time to brush their teeth.
 Some parents find success with brushing their teeth at the same time as their children.
 Brushing teeth removes plaque and decreases your child’s risk of getting a cavity.

 Only a dental professional will be able to remove tartar (hardened plaque) from your child’s smile, which is why it’s important to schedule a teeth cleaning twice a year.
 During your child’s teeth cleaning appointment, a dental hygienist will be able to gently scrape away plaque hiding in between teeth and along the gum line.

 Teeth cleanings are also important because they give your child’s dentist the opportunity to check for oral health issues.
 Your child’s dentist can also recommend ways to protect teeth, such as .
 Like the name suggests, a tooth sealant seals deep grooves or divots in a back tooth so plaque has fewer places to hide.

 Your child’s dentist may also recommend a fluoride treatment.
 Dental fluoride helps strengthen teeth by giving enamel much-needed minerals.
 The acids in plaque aren’t able to erode teeth as easily once they’re fortified with fluoride.
 Fluoride for teeth strengthens enamel while lowering your child’s risk for cavities.